-The shares of Class B common stock to be outstanding on a pro forma and pro forma as adjusted basis is based on Common Units held by the Non-Founder Members as of December 31, 2018 (based on an initial public offering price in this offering of \$17.00 per share).
-The shares of Class C common stock to be outstanding on a pro forma and pro forma as adjusted basis following this offering is based on Common Units held by the Founder Members and their affiliates as of December 31, 2018 (based on an initial public offering price in this offering of \$17.00 per share).
+The shares of Class B common stock to be outstanding on a pro forma and pro forma as adjusted basis is based on Common Units held by the Non-Founder Members as of March 31, 2018 (based on an assumed initial public offering price in this offering of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus).
+The shares of Class C common stock to be outstanding on a pro forma and pro forma as adjusted basis following this offering is based on Common Units held by the Founder Members and their affiliates as of March 31, 2018 (based on an assumed initial public offering price in this offering of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus).